Raymond-CL/hep-tools/assembly/readme.md

 If you are familiar with the Intel syntax, this may not be a good reference for you.

 Setup is easy in Linux, simply: `sudo apt install binutils`.

+I told AI to write me a simple assembly language program.

+It's not good, I will update it later.